1. Write Descriptions That Actually Work

 7. Organize Servers by Domain and Access Level

-- Limit blast radius if a URL is shared accidentally
+One server per logical group — not one server for everything:- Limit blast radius if a URL is shared accidentally

 - Different inbound auth credentials per team